-I have described myself as an "old school" Landscape photographer, in that I still capture my images the old fashioned way ie with a film camera, I only use Fujichrome Velvia slide film.
-My primary camera a is a Nikon F 5
+I have described myself as an "old school" Landscape photographer, in that I capture many of my images the old fashioned way ie with a film camera, I only use Fujichrome Velvia slide film.
+My primary film camera a is a Nikon F 5

 , I also have a Noblex panoramic camera